Scheduled Worry

 Won’t worrying on purpose just make me more anxious?

-And then, in response, you said:
+And them, in response, you said:

 Lift weights… Won’t that just make me weaker and more tired?